ir-engine/architecture-docs/docs/home.md

-# iR Engine documentation
+# iR Engine architectural documentation

-Welcome to the iR Engine documentation.
+Welcome to the iR Engine architectural documentation.
 This comprehensive guide covers the architecture, components, and systems that make up the Infinite Reality Engine.

 ## Getting started